Skip to Content

 Licensed Athletic Trainers

-To keep athletes safe and healthy, ThedaCare provides licensed athletic trainers (LATs).
-School officials trust our LATs to cover, protect and care for nearly 13,000 students across 17 school districts in northeastern and central Wisconsin.
+School officials trust our LATs to cover, protect, and care for thousands of students across more than a dozen high schools in northeast and central Wisconsin.

-Committed to Injury Prevention & Wellness
+Commitment to Safety & Wellness

 You’ll find ThedaCare LATs working on the sidelines of athletic events — and behind the scenes.
-As health care providers, we offer student-athletes a wide range of services, including:
+As health care providers, we offer student athletes a wide range of services, including:

 • Immediate injury care